jasonlloyd1/jasonlloyd1.github.io/index.md

 **Enhancement One: Software Design and Engineering**

-The initial artifact is a text-based treasure hunt game developed in Java for IT-140, Introduction to Scripting.
+The initial artifact is a text-based treasure hunt game developed in Java for IT-145.
 The game involves navigating a virtual environment and collecting items to ultimately find the hidden treasure.
 It utilizes fundamental Java concepts such as object-oriented programming (OOP), conditional statements, loops, and data structures like arrays and lists to manage game elements and player interactions.
 The game was designed to be interactive and engaging, providing a basic but functional gaming experience.

 I selected this artifact because it represents a foundational project where I first applied core programming principles.
 While functional, it lacked the elegance and efficiency I've come to appreciate through subsequent courses.
 The enhancement I propose is to completely rewrite the game in Python.